AE Ursae Majoris -- a $\delta$ Scuti Star in the Hertzsprung Gap: CONSTRAINTS FROM THE THEORETICAL MODELS

-where P is the period of a radial pulsation, $M_{bol}$ is the bolometric absolute magnitude, $T_{eff}$ is the effective temperature.

-As indicated by \citet{Rodriguez2001}, the SX Phe variables locate on or near the main sequence of the H-R diagram.
-Consequently, the evolutionary models are constructed from the pre-main-sequence Hayashi phase to the end of the post main sequence.
-As mentioned, the parameters we used are $(Y,Z) = (0.25,0.008521)$, $\alpha_{MLT} = 1.89$ and $f_{ov} = 0.015$.
-In addition, we do not take the effect of rotation into account since AE UMa is a low-speed rotator.
+As indicated by \citet{Rodriguez2001}, the HADS locate on or near the main sequence of the H-R diagram.
+Consequently, the evolutionary models are constructed from the pre-main-sequence Hayashi phase to the end of the main sequence.
+The effect of rotation was not considered here for mainly two reasons: (1) the HADS stars are typically with slow rotation and most have a projected rotational velocity, $V\sin i$, around 20~km\,s$^{-1}$ \citep[see, e.g.,][]{Solano1997}; (2) the effects of rotation with speed of $V\sin i = 18$~km\,s$^{-1}$ in HADS is very similar to that of absence of rotation \citep{Casas2006}.

-The evolutionary tracks we constructed from $1.68\ M_{\odot}$ to $1.88\ M_{\odot}$ are shown in Figure \ref{fig6}, and the corresponding variation of the period were marked in the figure.
+The evolutionary tracks we constructed from $1.30\ M_{\odot}$ to $2.30\ M_{\odot}$ are shown in Figure \ref{fig7}, and the corresponding variation rates of the period are marked.

-As shown in the Figure \ref{fig6}, the state which are consonant with the observed period change values derived from the $O-C$ analysis appear before the first turn-offs and after the second turn-offs on the evolutionary tracks when they leave the MS.
+As shown in Figure \ref{fig7}, the states whose values of period changes are consistent with the observed ones determined from the $O-C$ analysis lie just after the second turn-offs leaving the main sequences on the evolutionary tracks.